wp-plugins/advanced-category-column/readme.txt

 = 1.5 =

-The textareas are now resizable and the input fields got smaller
+The text-areas are now resizable and the input fields got smaller

 = 2.0 =